Rafael Guarderas

-Rafael Nicanor Guarderas Saravia (born 12 September 1993) is a Peruvian professional footballer who plays for Liga 1 club Cantolao.
+Rafael Nicanor Guarderas Saravia (born 12 September 1993) is a Peruvian professional footballer who plays for Liga 1 club Atlético Grau.
 He is usually deployed as a deep-lying playmaker.

 Club career

 Guarderas moved up to the Universitario de Deportes first team in January 2012.
 He made his Torneo Descentralizado league debut in an away match against Inti Gas Deportes.
 He played the entire match but could not help Universitario avoid the 0–1 defeat.

 Guarderas re-joined UTC for the 2019 season.
 Already in June 2019, he left the club to return to Universitario.

 On 13 December 2022, it was announced that Guarderes would join Cantolao on 1 January 2023.